From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin."

 Read Companion Poem

-Hard to say what one should say to someone they never thought they’d see again; for Darwin and Tien who parted without closure, silence seems to be their magic melody.
-Five years; for some things it’s a moment buried in blurs and for others it’s a still-life hell suspended upside down in self-imposed purgatory.
-Either way, there they are, Tien in her rental car staring at the house but not at the man she’s traveled clear across the country to see.
-Darwin standing in the doorway, seeing all the implications while looking past her expecting some other shoe to drop.
-Both are aware of the necessity of the moment, but neither is willing to jump-start the required momentum.
+Hard to say what one should say to someone they never thought they’d see again.
+For Darwin and Tien who parted without closure, silence seems to be their magic melody.
+Years are nothing more than moments blinded by blurs suspended upside down in an inverted purgatory.
+From that vantage point, Tien sits in her rental car staring at the house but not at the man she’s traveled across the country to see.
+Darwin leans against his doorway feeling the panorama of implications as he looks past his former protege to the long dusty dirt driveway expecting some other shoe to drop.
+Both are acutely aware of the necessity of this moment, but neither is willing to jumpstart the required momentum.

-Without any kind of gesture or expression Darwin turns and walks back inside leaving the front door open.
-He goes to the kitchen and puts a pot of water on the stove making sure to keep his back to the hallway and stiffens just a bit when he hears Tien’s arrival.
-As he waits for the water to boil, he gets out a ceramic tea pot and adds green tea, honey, and mint leaves from his garden.
-He knows she’s not watching, she’s looking at the floor waiting for him to signal something, anything, but nothing, not a word, no “hi,” no “how are you,” no “thanks for coming all this way to see me,” any of which would at least, at a minimum, be a common courtesy, he just busies himself with tea and silence.
+Without gesture or expression Darwin walks inside leaving the front door open.
+He goes to the kitchen and puts a pot of water on the stove making sure to keep his back to the hallway.
+He stiffens when Tien enters.
+While waiting for the water to boil, Darwin gets out a ceramic tea pot, adds loose-leaf green tea, honey, and fresh mint from his garden.
+He knows Tien’s not watching.
+She’s looking at the floor waiting for him to signal something, anything, but nothing, not a word.
+No, “hi.”
+No, “how are you.”
+No, “thanks for coming all this way to see me.”
+Any of which would, at a minimum, be a common courtesy.
+He just busies himself with tea and silence.

 Darwin pours hot water into the tea pot and sets the pot on a tray beside a bright red mug.
-He goes to his pantry and pulls out a bottle pouring three fingers of bourbon into a glass.
-He leaves the bottle on the counter, certain whatever she’s here for is gonna require multiple refills.
-Normally Darwin’s hard and fast rule about drinking is not before six unless the Cubs are playing; it’s hard going nine whole innings of exciting Chicago Cubs baseball without a little emotional fortification.
-Today though, rules be damned, he may not know why Tien’s here but the fact she tracked him down and traveled all this way is evidence enough it isn’t good.
+He goes to his pantry to collect a whiskey bottle and pours three fingers of bourbon into a glass.
+He leaves the bottle on the counter certain whatever Tien’s here for is gonna require multiple refills.
+Darwin’s hard rule about drinking is not before six unless the Cubs are playing.
+He grants himself that singular dispensation because it’s hard going nine whole innings of exciting Chicago Cubs baseball without emotional fortification.
+Today though, rules be damned.
+He may not know why Tien’s here but the fact she tracked him down and traveled all this way is evidence enough it’s not good.

-Grabbing the tray of tea and whiskey Darwin walks outside to the courtyard knowing she’ll follow.
-He sets his tray on a table between two blue-veined ponderosa pine Adirondack chairs made by the same carpenter who made the one he has at base camp from the lightening tree he harvested last summer.
+Grabbing the tray of tea and whiskey Darwin walks to the courtyard knowing she’ll follow.
+He sets his tray on a table between two blue-veined ponderosa pine Adirondack chairs made by the same craftsman who made the one he has at base camp from that lightning struck tree he harvested three summers ago.
 He sits down and grabs his bourbon.
-Tien tentatively follows, gently lowering herself onto the other chair without making eye contact.
-Together they sit in silence staring at the juniper and piñon forested base of Marquez Mountain, Tien tasting her mint infuse green tea, Darwin drinking his three-fingers bourbon, both waiting for a clarity they know is coming.
+Tien tentatively lowers herself onto the other chair without making eye contact.
+Together they sit in silence staring at the juniper and piñon forested base of Marquez Mountain.
+Tien tasting her mint infuse green tea, Darwin stiffening himself with three-fingers bourbon, both waiting for the clarity of clairvoyance they know is coming.

 It’s been half an hour since Tien’s arrival, yet they still haven’t spoken.
-Most would feel immense pressure to say something but that’s not their deal, even back in California they could go days without speaking, just politely smiling when one inadvertently makes eye contact with the other before leaning into their autistic tendencies.
-The entire time they collaborated on the Parkinson’s project, there’d be intervals where they talked nonstop but then periods where neither felt the need to allocate time or bandwidth to conversation, especially since silence provides so many under-appreciated communication channels.
+Most would feel immense pressure to say something but that’s not their deal.
+Even back in California they could go days without speaking, just politely smiling when one inadvertently makes eye contact with the other before leaning into their autistic tendencies.
+The entire time they collaborated on the Parkinson’s project, there’d be intervals where they talked nonstop and periods where neither felt the need to allocate time or bandwidth to conversation, especially since silence provides so many under-appreciated communication channels.

-Darwin finishes his whiskey and puts the empty glass on the patio table between them, not yet in need of a refill.
+Darwin finishes his whiskey and puts the empty glass back on the tray, not yet in need of a refill.
 He settles back in his chair to watch a squirrel race frantically from his sundial that doubles as a birdbath toward the nearest tree with Murphy in hot pursuit.
-Last week was the funniest damn moment when after years of chasing rabbits, squirrels, and packrats, Murphy finally catches his first squirrel.
-He proudly prances around the yard with the squirrel’s tail in his mouth and the squirrel doing what it can to scratch and bite Murphy from his upside-down suspension.
-Eventually, Murphy sets the squirrel down thinking they can resume playing but once free, instead of running away to restart their game the pissed off squirrel counterattacks.
-After Murphy gets past the shock of the squirrel’s aggression, he pins him down with his paw only now he doesn’t know what to do.
-He slowly sniffs the squirrel up and down its entire body as if odor will decide if he’s friend or foe.
-After multiple moments of consternation Murphy lifts his paw and takes a step back to see how the squirrel reacts.
+Last week was the funniest damn thing, he almost tells Tien.
+After years of chasing rabbits, squirrels, and packrats, Murphy finally catches a squirrel.
+He proudly prances around the yard with the squirrel’s tail in his mouth while the squirrel does what it can to scratch and bite Murphy from his upside-down suspension.
+Eventually, Murphy sets the squirrel down thinking they’ll restart their game, only once free, instead of running away, the pissed off squirrel counterattacks.
+It takes Murphy a minute to get past the shock of the squirrel’s aggression before he pins him down with his paw.
+Only now, he doesn’t know what to do.
+He slowly sniffs the squirrel up and down as if odor will decide his fate.
+After considerable consternation Murphy lifts his paw and takes a step back to give the squirrel a second chance.

 “Yes!”
-Darwin shoots back with open hostility.
+Darwin shoots.
 “Let’s uncork that bastard bottle of bullshit.”

-Tien’s learned she needs to be the calming influence whenever they have unpleasant conversations.
-She tried once ratcheting up her emotions to match his during a heated debate over the way she solved a mathematical formula he’d developed only, she learned that while she has an upper ceiling for such expressions of emotion, Darwin does not.
+Tien’s learned that she needs to be the calming influence whenever they have unpleasant conversations.
+She tried once ratcheting up her emotions to match his during a heated debate over the way she solved a math problem and what she learned was that while she has an upper ceiling for such expressions of emotion, Darwin does not.
 Nothing good comes from over-heated debates so Tien opts to be the tranquil voice of reason whenever her and Darwin get engaged in something like this.
-Rather than be rattled, which she is, Tien deliberately sips her tea and restarts, “I didn’t come all this way to get you spun up, you’re quite good at doing that on your own.
-I came at considerable risk to my future, to share some things with you and get guidance about what I should do.”
+Rather than be rattled, which she is, Tien deliberately sips her tea and restarts.
+“I didn’t come all this way to get you spun up.
+You’re quite good at that on your own.
+I came at considerable risk, to share things and get guidance.”

-Between the calm, even cadence of Tien’s voice and the vulnerable way she’s open about personal peril kicks Darwin into mentor mode.
-“We’ll get to what you’ve done in a moment,” he lectures, “but to put you at ease, no matter how bad it is, just know my hacienda has two bedrooms and you’re welcome to hide here for as long as you need.”
-He shifts in his chair to better face his protege, “I always knew I didn’t need to worry about you, you’re too gifted to not find your way.
-So, tell me, this crisis you’re in, does it involve me?
-I’m thinking you wouldn’t journey all the way to the Northern New Mexico wilderness unless whatever you’re involved in involves me.”
+Between the calm, even cadence of Tien’s voice and the vulnerable way she’s open about personal peril, Darwin gets kicked into mentor mode.
+“We’ll get to what you’ve done in a moment,” he tells her.
+“Just know that no matter how bad it is, my hacienda has two bedrooms and you’re welcome as long as you need.”
+He shifts in his chair to better face, Tien, smiling just a little.
+“I always knew I didn’t need to worry about you.
+You’re too gifted to not find your way.
+So, tell me, this crisis, does it involve me?
+You wouldn’t journey all the way to the Northern New Mexico wilderness unless it involves me.”

-Tien gets up and walks to the edge of the Saltillo tile courtyard to allow the sun’s warming rays to fill her face with fortitude.
-“First of all,” she flatly states “thank you for your offer of refuge but this is not that kind of crisis.”
+Tien gets out of her blue-veined Adirondack chair and walks to the edge of the saltillo tile courtyard to allow the sun’s warming rays to fill her face with fortitude, still unable to full face Darwin.
+“First,” she states.
+“Thank you for the offer but this is not that kind of crisis.”
 She turns to face the hacienda but cannot face her mentor.
-“This is too big to run from or hide from-”
+“This is too big to hide from.”

 “Yes, please,” Tien answers as Darwin darts inside.

-Darwin’s just finished pouring a bourbon reload when Tien enters with the tray containing her now empty mug and the tea pot.
-“Do you have any electronics in the house?” she asks.
+Darwin just finishes pouring his bourbon when Tien enters with the tray containing her now empty mug and the tea pot.
+“Do you have electronics in the house?” she asks.
 “Cell phones, computers, answering machine, VCR?
 If so, shut them down.
 If you have a satellite radio, shut that down.
 Don’t just turn them off, unplug them.”

 Darwin looks up in dismay, suddenly aware of how much faster technology has evolved than he assumed it would.
-He grabs his bottle of bourbon and pours and addition measure of solace before leaving the kitchen to roam his house for compromising electronics.
-He reenters the kitchen just as Tien’s water starts to boil and pours it into the ceramic tea pot he preloaded with mint, tea, and honey.
-“Water at this elevation boils ten degrees cooler than California,” he says just to fill the void, “you’ll want to let your tea sit a bit longer than usual.”
-He leans back against the counter facing Tien, “do we need to take a walk in the woods for more privacy.”
+He grabs his bourbon bottle and pours and addition measure of solace before leaving the kitchen to roam his house for compromising electronics.
+He reenters just as Tien’s water starts to boil.
+Repeating his previous ceremony, Darwin loads the ceramic tea pot with mint, loose tea leaves, and honey before adding the boiling water.
+“Water boils ten degrees cooler here than in California,” he tells her.
+“You’ll want to let your tea sit longer than usual.”
+He leans back against the counter facing Tien.
+“We can take a walk in the woods if you’re worried about privacy.
+I got an RV in my shop that’s clean.
+No electronics.
+No wait, there’s a radio and TV but I never use them, kinda forgot they were even there.
+Now you got me all paranoid about camping.”

-“Not if you’re certain you’ve turned off all your electronics.”
+“If you’re certain you’ve turned off all your electronics we’ll be fine.”

-“Without revealing anything you don’t need to, I already know the kind of people you’re involved with, are they our guys or theirs?”
+“The people you’re involved with, our guys or theirs?”

 “Ours.”